Tidal stripping of dark matter subhalos by baryons from analytical perspectives: disk shocking and encounters with stars: Effect of the stellar population on a single subhalo

-So far, all the results are built on the fact that the number of encountered stars per crossing, $\Nc$, is large enough to apply the CL theorem as if it were infinite.
-As a matter of fact, according to the position inside the subhalo, this is not necessarily the case.
-Indeed, when $b_{\rm min}$ is close to 0, because the velocity kick satisfies $(\delta \vv)^2 \propto 1/b^4$ for the innermost particles, it gets tremendously large.
-In the meantime, because $p_b(b) \propto b$, for the majority of the disk crossings, a total of $\Nc \sim 10^2 - 10^5$ encounters is not sufficient for rare events, with $b \sim b_{\rm min} \ll b_{\rm max}$, to happen.
-Therefore, used blindly, the CL distribution can overestimate the energy kick felt by the particles in the innermost part of the subhalo.
-To illustrate and quantify this effect, let us look at a striking example and therefore focus on a small subhalo.
-More precisely, we consider a typical subhalo before its first crossing of the stellar disk, with a typical mass $m_{\rm t} = 1.6 \times 10^{-9} $ M$_\odot$, scale radius $r_{\rm s} = 7.1 \times 10^{-7}$ kpc and tidal radius $r_{\rm t} = 2.34192 \times r_{\rm s}$ at a distance $R = 8$ kpc from the Galactic center.
-All these values are consistent with a subhalo that has only been smoothly stripped by the potential of the MW.
-Its relative velocity with the stars is given by the average value $\overline{v_{\rm r}}(R = 8 \,{\rm kpc}) = 334$ km$\cdot$s$^{-1}$ and its inclination is given by $\cos \theta = 0.5$ .
-Thus, it encounters $\Nc \sim 2346$ stars.
-The goal here is to determine the true PDF of $\Delta E$ and compare it to \refeq{pdf_Deltae}.
-However, even though the number of encounters is not high enough to have proper convergence to the CL distribution, it is still too high for a full analytical computation.
+To illustrate and quantify this effect, let us consider a striking example that involves a small subhalo.
+We consider a typical NFW subhalo before crossing the MW stellar disk, with a typical mass $m_{\rm t} = 1.6 \times 10^{-9} $ M$_\odot$, scale radius $r_{\rm s} = 7.1 \times 10^{-7}$ kpc (cosmological mass $m_{200} = 10^8~\rm M_\odot$ and concentration $c_{200} = 64$), and tidal radius $r_{\rm t} = 2.34192 \times r_{\rm s}$ at a distance $R = 8$ kpc from the Galactic center.
+These values are typical of a subhalo that would have only been smoothly pruned by the overall potential of the MW.
+Its velocity relative to the stars in the disk is taken as the average value $\overline{v_{\rm r}}(R = 8 \,{\rm kpc}) = 334$~km/s, and its inclination is fixed to $\cos \theta = 0.5$.
+Using \refeq{Nencounters}, this implies a number of stellar encounters of $\Nc \sim 2346$.
+Our goal is to determine the true PDF of $\Delta E$, and compare it with \refeq{pdf_Deltae}.
+Even though the number of encounters is too small for the PDF to converge to the CL distribution, it is still too high for a full analytical computation.
 Indeed, this would require to perform $\Nc$ convolutions of the PDF of $\delta \vv$, which is not even possible numerically.
-A Monte-Carlo (MC) algorithm is better suited for the task and with a total of $5 \times 10^5$ draws we achieve convergence to the true PDF of $\Delta E$.
-In \citefig{fig:MC_results} we show the complementary cumulative distribution function (CCDF) of $\Delta E$ (as it is more convenient to display than the PDF and contains the same information) \ben \overline{F}(>\Delta E) \equiv \int_{\Delta E}^{+\infty}p_{\Delta E}(\Delta E')\,\mathrm{d}(\Delta E')\,, \een for two radii, one in the inner part of the subhalo $r = 10^{-2} \times r_{\rm s}$ and one in the outskirts $r = 2.34 \times r_{\rm s} \sim 0.999 r_{\rm t}$.
-The solid curves show the MC results while the dashed-dotted lines are the CL distributions.
-For the innermost particle, the CL distribution is shifted toward much higher values of $\Delta E$ in comparison to the true distribution.
-In \refig{MC_results_vs_r} we show the median energy kick and its dispersion vs. the distance from the center of the substructure.
-For the same subhalo, the left panel clearly shows that the expectation of the CL estimate for ${\rm Med}(\Delta E)$ (dashed blue curve) overshoots the gravitational potential on the entire range of radii.
-The true value, in solid blue, only crosses it on the outskirts.
-Therefore, this points out the large error made with this naive CL estimate. \\
+A Monte-Carlo (MC) simulation is much better suited, with a total of $5 \times 10^5$ draws to achieve convergence to the true PDF of $\Delta E$.
+In \citefig{fig:MC_results}, we show the complementary cumulative distribution function (CCDF) of $\Delta E$ (more convenient to display than the PDF, while containing the same information): \ben \overline{F}(\geqslant\Delta E) \equiv \int_{\Delta E}^{+\infty}p_{\Delta E}(\Delta E')\,\dd(\Delta E')\,. \een It is reported for two radii, one in the inner part of the subhalo with $r = 10^{-2} \times r_{\rm s}$, and another one in the outskirts with $r = 2.34 \times r_{\rm s} \sim 0.999 r_{\rm t}$.
+The solid curves show the MC results while the dot-dashed ones are the CL-theorem-inferred distributions.
+For the innermost particles, the CL distribution is shifted toward much higher values of $\Delta E$ with respect to the true distribution.
+In \refig{MC_results_vs_r}, we report the median energy kick and its dispersion as functions of the distance from the subhalo center.
+For the same subhalo, the left panel clearly shows that the expectation of the CL-inferred estimate for ${\rm Med}(\Delta E)$ (dashed blue curve) overshoots the gravitational potential over the entire range of radii.
+The true value, in solid blue, only crosses it toward the outskirts.
+Therefore, this points out the big error made when naively using the CL-inferred estimate.